From Imperative to Declarative: Towards LLM-friendly OS Interfaces for Boosted Computer-Use Agents: Discussion and Limitations

 \heading{Unsupported GUI applications:} \sys is built atop Windows UI Automation (UIA), which also benefits many modern applications such as Google Chrome and Visual Studio Code.
 However, UIA does not cover all Windows applications.
 Legacy applications from the Windows XP era often lack UIA support.
 Real-time applications like video games and specialized graphics software often bypass standard UI widgets and may not expose accessible UIA trees, falling outside our methodology's scope.

 \heading{(In)accurate navigation topology:} Task success depends critically on accurate navigation topology modeling.
-Our prototype infers edges by comparing accessible trees before and after actions, but cannot capture all dependencies.
-For example, in Word's "Find and Replace" dialog, entering special text (e.g., +1, +2, +3) into the "Rich Edit" control dynamically renames the "Next" button to "Go To".
+Our prototype infers edges by comparing accessible trees before and after a click action, but cannot capture all dependencies.
+For example, in Word's ``Find and Replace'' dialog, entering special text (e.g., +1, +2, +3) into the ``Rich Edit'' control dynamically renames the ``Next'' button to ``Go To''.
 Depth-first search exploration may miss such conditional changes, and without stable application identifiers, name changes break element matching.
-When topology is incomplete, LLMs can fall back to GUI-based imperative primitives.
+When topology is incomplete, LLMs can fall back to GUI-based imperative primitives, but may still fail due to poor visual localization of LLMs.

-\heading{Dynamic controls:} Applications might be driven by a dynamic UI that resists comprehensive pre-modeling.
-A canonical example is the web browser: while the browser's native controls (menus, settings panels) remain relatively static, its page content is highly variable, rendering a priori topology modeling less practical.
+\heading{Handling dynamic controls:} Applications might be driven by a dynamic UI that resists comprehensive pre-modeling.
+A canonical example is the Web browser.
+The main challenge of adapting \sys to Web browsers is the high volatility of Web controls—DOM structures and element attributes frequently change due to dynamic content rendering and continuous updates.
+This complicates navigation abstraction (access declaration) compared to relatively stable desktop applications.
 Handling dynamic controls is a challenging and promising direction for future work.
+Nevertheless, \sys's state and observation declarations target UI controls interaction (e.g., set a scrollbar position, checkbox state, text in edit\_box), and thus can smoothly adapt to browsers.